rackerlabs/docs-cloud-identity/api-docs/getting-started/mfa-content/proc-mfa-enforce.rst

-As soon as the user-level enforcement level changes to **``REQUIRED``** or if the value changes to **``DEFAULT``** and the domain-level enforcement setting is **``REQUIRED``**, the Identity service revokes all tokens for the user that were not obtained by using the multi-factor authentication process.
+As soon as the user-level enforcement level changes to **``REQUIRED``** or if the value changes to **``DEFAULT``** and the domain-level enforcement setting is **``REQUIRED``** or **``RACKSPACE_MANDATED``**, the Identity service revokes all tokens for the user that were not obtained by using the multi-factor authentication process.
 Also, if the To regain account access, users can :ref:`request for a scoped mfa-setup token <req-mfa-setup-token>` that they can use to update their account configuration.

 The account user must submit another authentication request to retrieve a scoped authentication token that allows access to the Identity service